kandukurisravya45/CODSOFT-TASK3-SALES/README.md

 ---

-## 🔮 Future Enhancements
-• Try advanced regression algorithms
-• Improve prediction accuracy using hyperparameter tuning
-• Add more features to the dataset
-• Deploy the model using Flask or Streamlit

----

 ## 🤝 Contributing
 • Contributions are welcome
 • Feel free to fork the repository and submit a pull request